Kitware/VolView/docs/configuration_file.md

 }
 ```

-## Segment Group File Format
+## Session Mask File Format

-The `segmentGroupSaveFormat` key specifies the file extension of the segment group images
+The `segmentGroupSaveFormat` key specifies the file extension of the mask images
 VolView will include in the volview.zip file.

 ```json